 Home Quarantine SA requests check-ins on a randomised schedule.
 It would not be unusual for people to receive check-in requests at different times.

 What if my phone or device stops working or I am having technical problems while I am using Home Quarantine SA?

 Please do not leave your approved address to get your phone or device fixed or replaced.
 This would be considered a breach of your quarantine directions and you may commit an offence under the Emergency Management Act 2004.

-If you miss your geolocation check-ins because your phone or device is not working, you will receive a call from the Home Quarantine SA team and you can explain your situation.
+If you miss your check-ins because your phone or device is not working, you will receive a call from the Home Quarantine SA team and you can explain your situation.
 If you are unable to take this call due to phone or technical problems, a compliance officer will visit your home to check your welfare and advise you further.

 If you receive a notification to complete a location check-in when you are away from your approved address (i.e. when seeking testing), please complete the check-in anyway, and Home Quarantine Support will follow-up to check your safety.